Department of Art

 Tate Strickland is an interactive and graphic designer whose work explores the intersection between digital experiences and physical space.
 Having cultivated a professional expertise in mobile and web design, his teaching philosophy is inspired by trade-oriented skills and techniques as mechanisms for academic exploration.

-Tate's professional portfolio includes work for local and high-profile clients including Livestrong, NPR, National Instruments, and the National Gallery of Art.
+Tate's professional portfolio includes work for local and high-profile clients including Livestrong, NPR, Al Jazeera America, and National Instruments.
 His work has been featured in Wired, Gizmodo, TechCrunch, GQ, and Mashable, and he was invited in 2011 to display an augmented reality concept video at the SHIFT Electronic Arts Festival in Basel.
 He worked previously as a designer for thirteen23, where his UX and UI design work on Barack Obama's 2012 mobile app was awarded Best in Category ("Connecting") at the 2013 IxDA Interaction Awards.

 DegreesBA, Graphic Design, American University